alpha-davidson/Jet-IQNs/PyTorch/README.md

 Running `RunTrainingGenToReco.py` generates a dataframe of the predicted target in `predicted_data/` for later analysis.
-It is also possible to save the trained model parameters, the loss curves and/or show these plots by varying the optional parameters.
+It is also possible to save the trained model parameters (in `src/trained_models/`), the loss curves (in `src/images/loss_curves`) and/or show these plots by varying the optional parameters.
 To see all the available parameters that you can specify, do

 `python RunTrainingGenToReco.py --help`